brian-mcmillan/pl-gen100/README.md

 # pl-gen100
-A CLT that generates playlists on user Spotify account.
+A command line tool that generates playlists on user Spotify account.